 My son was born in late September and the weather in London was still warm and sunny.
-I had absolutely no idea how to look after a newborn baby but the one thing we did every day without fail was going out for a walk.
+I had absolutely no idea how to look after a newborn baby.
+However, the one thing we did every day without fail was going for a walk in nature.

 I once read babies needed fresh air to help them sleep.
 I have no idea whether or not that’s true and can’t really say my own experience supports it.
 However, in those early days of motherhood when I felt uncertain about everything, a walk around the park made me feel like we’d accomplished something.